henchaves/fastapi-ml/README.md

 Tutorial from [testdriven.io](https://testdriven.io/blog/fastapi-machine-learning/)

-* Create an app using FastAPI
+* Develop a RESTful API with Python and FastAPI
-* Train a stock price ML model using Prophet
+* Build a basic machine learning model to predict stock prices
-* Get predictions via Rest API
+* Deploy a FastAPI app to Heroku
-* Deploy to Heroku
+* Use the Heroku Container Registry for deploying Docker to Heroku